learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 X_2, y_2 = make_blobs(n_samples=400, n_features=2, centers=np.random.randint(3, 8))
 ```

-Now, we've created a dataset, but we don't know how many clusters actually exist in this dataset, so we don't know what value to set for K!
+Now we've created a dataset, but we don't know how many clusters actually exist in this dataset, so we don't know what value to set for $k$!

-In order to figure out the best value for K, we'll create a different version of the clustering algorithm for each potential value of K, and find the best one using an **_Elbow Plot_**.
+In order to figure out the best value for $k$, we'll create a different version of the clustering algorithm for each potential value of $k$, and find the best one using an **_Elbow Plot_**.

 In the cell below, instantiate and fit `KMeans` with a different value for `n_clusters` between 3 and 7, inclusive.